wth-mvp-s/LT/az204/n90-120 - encours.md

 `Does the solution meet the goal?

 - [ ] Yes
-- [ ] No
+- [x] No

-#### Qp24.3Topic4Set4question6 ::You are developing and deploying several ASP.NET web applications to Azure App Service.
+#### Qp24.3Topic4Set4question6_?recheck ::You are developing and deploying several ASP.NET web applications to Azure App Service.
 You plan to save session state information and HTML output.
 `You must use a storage mechanism with the following requirements:
 `✑ Share session state across all ASP.NET web applications.
 `✑ Support controlled, concurrent access to the same session state data for multiple readers and a single writer.